Current Situation: Mine Flooding at Cerro Bayo

 Exploration and Mineral Resources and Reserves:

 Mandalay began exploration at Cerro Bayo in October 2010 with two drills, growing the program to eight drills by year-end 2011.
 The focus of the Company’s drilling has been expanding resources in the Laguna Verde area veins in order to increase reserves and extend the mine life as much as possible and concurrently test new target areas.
-Combined drilling and underground sampling post-2010 have succeeded in discovering and converting significant resources to new reserves, which has doubled mine life from the initial three years to almost six years.
+Combined drilling and underground sampling post-2010 have succeeded in discovering and converting significant resources to new reserves, which at the time, doubled mine life from the initial three years to almost six years.

 During 2014, Mandalay drilled in the Coyita, Yasna, Fabiola, Irene, Kasia, Esperanza, Cristal and Cerro Amarillo veins.
 As well, mapping and closely spaced sampling along 4,954 m of development drives in the Dagny, Dalila, Fabiola, Yasna, and Delia NW veins, 3,354 m of which were in mineralization.
 New reserves were added by infill drilling along extensions of the Coyita and Yasna veins under Laguna Verde, where initial high-grade intercepts were obtained in late 2013.
 Neither of these veins are completely drilled out and the Company expects to continue extending closely spaced drilling in these veins.